HOME DELIVERY IS AVAILABLE - Enter Your Postcode to check if we deliver to your area!

 Invite your friends and family over to cook with you and enjoy the process.
 With all the planning done, you can just follow the instructions, follow the recipes, stir in the love and laughter, and feel proud that you are creating a little bit of magic for those that you love.

-Get some inspiration from my planned menu for our Italiano family Christmas meal.
+Get some inspiration from my planned menu for our Italiano family meal.
 I can't wait to use delicious fresh pasta from Maria's and serve up some wonderful food.

 Entrée: